logo

 Understanding the Diwali Muhurat

-In astrology, the most sacred time to perform Lakshmi Puja is during Pradosh Kaal, which starts just after sunset and lasts for about two hours.
-When Amavasya Tithi overlaps with this time, it becomes the most favourable period to welcome Goddess Lakshmi.
-This period is associated with the Vrishabha Lagna, a time ruled by Venus, the planet of beauty, luxury, and prosperity.
-Worshipping Goddess Lakshmi during this Lagna is said to enhance wealth, peace, and stability in life.
-For most cities in India this year, Pradosh Kaal will fall between 5:45 pm and 8:15 pm on October 21.
-For Kolkata, Patna, and Dibrugarh, it will occur on October 20.
+The most auspicious time to perform Lakshmi Puja is during Pradosh Kaal, the sacred window that begins just after sunset and lasts for about two hours.
+When Amavasya Tithi overlaps with this time, it becomes the most powerful period to invite Goddess Lakshmi into one’s home. his phase aligns with Vrishabha Lagna, ruled by Venus, the planet of beauty, wealth, and harmony.
+Worshipping Goddess Lakshmi during this Lagna is said to attract prosperity, peace, and stability to both home and heart.

 Why the Sunset Timing Matters